 The who, the why, and the how...

 Hi there!
-We are Jocelyn and Chris, the land stewards here at Seven Acres Farm.
+My name is Jocelyn and I am the land steward here at Seven Acres Farm.

-We moved onto Seven Acres Farm in August 2014 with the goal of putting permaculture theory and a variety of ecological growing techniques to use to grow food for ourselves, and generate income by selling veggies, herbs, cut flowers, and nursery plants at local farmers markets and direct from the farm.
-When we arrived, the land was undeveloped: half of it was pasture land that hadn't been used in years, and the other half was young forest.
-We purchsed a 1975 mobile home to live in, put in the required septic, well, electricity, and driveway... then began our process of settling into our new home, and observing the land, planning out landscape designs, and getting started on our gardens.
+I moved to this piece of land in August 2014 with the goal of putting permaculture theory and a variety of ecological growing techniques to use to grow food for myself, as well as attempt to generate income by selling veggies, herbs, cut flowers, and nursery plants at local farmers markets and direct from the farm.
+When I arrived, the land was undeveloped: half of it was pasture land that hadn't been used in years, and the other half was young forest.
+I purchsed a 1975 mobile home to live in, put in the required septic, well, electricity, and driveway... then began the process of settling in, observing the land, planning out landscape designs, and getting started on the gardens.

-We didn't grow up on farms.
-We grew up in urban areas and developed interests in social justice movements that prioritized human care, environmental care, and animal care.
-The link between these things and agriculture, paired with our passion for healthy food, helped fuel our interest in pursuing this adventurous journey.
+I didn't grow up farming.
+Instead, I grew up in urban areas where I developed interests in social justice movements and environmental care.
+The link between these things and agriculture helped fuel my interest in pursuing the adventurous journey of homesteading and farming.

 Healthy ecosystems & happy seeds:

-We do not use any pesticides or herbicides.
-We also avoid the use of GMO seeds, and plant organic, open-pollinated, and heirloom seeds from suppliers we feel we can trust.
+I farm without the use of any pesticides or herbicides, and plant organic, open-pollinated, and heirloom seeds from suppliers I feel I can trust as much as possible.